TaraTritt/dapp-starter/README.md

 npm install --global --production windows-build-tools
 ```

-1. Install dependencies with npm
+1. Install dependencies with npm from the root directory of the project

 ```shell
 npm install